#208 - 609 14 St NW

 Occupational Therapy, Mental Health, Pediatric Pelvic Health

 Shilpa obtained her Master of Physiotherapy from Indraprastha University, New Delhi, India in 2006 after completing a Bachelor of Physiotherapy in 2004.
 Shilpa is passionate about women’s health and has received additional training in pelvic health to address concerns related to pregnancy and postpartum recovery, core stability retraining, incontinence, pelvic organ prolapse, sexual pain and dysfunction.
-Shilpa has extensive training and experience in orthopedics, chronic pain and traumatic psychological injuries.
+Shilpa has training and experience in orthopedics, chronic pain and traumatic psychological injuries.
 She incorporates orthopedic skills, biopsychosocial framework and a holistic approach to assist individuals in achieving their health and wellness goals.
 She continues to expand her professional knowledge with a primary focus on pelvic health.

 Outside of the clinic, Shilpa is a mom and she enjoys hiking, biking, and spending time with her family outdoors.